 We want you to have the best experience possible in exploring Calaveras County’s varied wild environments, which is why we created this tourism sustainability program.
 If you love playing in wild and rural environments, you can help Calaveras stay beautiful following our Hop Lightly and Leave No Trace principles that sustain these wild environments for your next visit, future generations, current residents, and for the wild plants and animals that call these places home.

-Practicing sustainability allows us to enjoy our natural environment by taking care not to leave traces of our visit.
+Practicing environmental sustainability allows us to enjoy our natural environment by taking care not to leave traces of our visit.
 This will help to keep the wilderness beautiful, allow us to share these magnificent resources for years to come and keep the plants and wildlife wild and healthy.
+Read on to see how to minimize your environmental impact, and click here to get some tourism sustainability merch.

 Hop Lightly Tips for Lakes, Parks, Trails and Tourism Sustainbility